Insurable Earnings - Logging

 Adequate records

-When business records, contractor’s invoices, or written contracts accurately identify the actual labour portion of the contract by identifying the amounts allocated and billed for labour, and for materials, equipment and/or installation supplies, the labour portion is treated as the contractor’s gross insurable earnings.
+When business records, contractor’s invoices, or written contracts accurately identify the actual labour portion of the contract by identifying the amounts allocated and billed for labour, materials, equipment and/or installation supplies, the labour portion is treated as the contractor’s gross insurable earnings.

 1. Adequate records are defined as records where the amounts allocated and paid for labour and building materials and/or installation supplies are verified as accurate upon audit by the WSIB.